odkr/cgi-runas/README.md

    [proc](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/proc.html)
    filesystem mounted on `/proc`.

+Most Linux distributions should meet those requirements.
-*su-php* has only been tested on Debian GNU/Linux.
+*su-php* has been tested on Debian GNU/Linux.

 You also need a webserver and [PHP](https://php.net/), of course.
-And you need to run it via the CGI for *su-php* to work.
+And you need to run PHP via the CGI in order for *su-php* to work.

 ## Security